 - those who are pregnant

-Line Managers must work with these employees to arrange alternative working arrangements where possible, with focus on enabling the colleague to work from home where possible.
-Further guidance is being prepared for colleagues who work in frontline roles.
+Line managers must work with these employees to arrange alternative working arrangements where possible, with focus on enabling the colleague to work from home where possible.
 Further guidance for supporting extremely vulnerable and vulnerable employees is attached to this page.

 Recording a self-isolation period